1. Academic Validation

 Results: Amino acid-altering sequence variations were found in all five fibulin genes, many of which were observed only in patients with AMD.
 Several of the altered residues have been conserved during evolution.
 Seven of the 402 patients with AMD had amino acid-altering sequence variations in the fibulin 5 gene, whereas none were observed among 429 control subjects (P<0.01).
 In addition, these seven patients all had small, circular drusen, which are commonly referred to as basal laminar or cuticular drusen.

 Conclusions: Missense mutations in the fibulin 5 gene were found in 1.7 percent of patients with AMD.
-Many variations in other fibulin genes were also found in these patients, and the evolutionary conservation of the affected residues suggests that several of these variations may also be involved in AMD.
+Many variations in Other fibulin genes were also found in these patients, and the evolutionary conservation of the affected residues suggests that several of these variations may also be involved in AMD.

 Figures